 My Fundirise Returns

-The stock market has had a terrible start to 2022, but Fundrise continues to show positive returns.
+The stock market had a terrible start to 2022, but Fundrise continues to show positive returns.

 Market Reits Make Fundrise Look Even Better

-Below are the top 5 REITs performce since their inception and you’ll notice they are about in line with Fundrise.
+Below are the top 5 REITs’ performance since their inception, and you’ll notice they are about in line with Fundrise.

-However, the good part about fundrise is that even in poor market conditions, it continues to grow.
+However, the good part about Fundrise is that even in poor market conditions, it continues to grow.
 As we’ve seen with the current market, there can be huge losses with REITs.
-Choosing Fundrise will give you a more consistent growth.
+Choosing Fundrise will give you more consistent growth.

 So Is Fundrise Still a Good Investment?